 Any rear-end collision seems like it should be an open and shut case.
 After all, the other driver ran into you, so they must be at-fault and it should be easy to receive compensation, right?
 Unfortunately, that isn’t always the case, and there are still ways the insurer might deny your claim or the negligent driver can defend themselves in court.

-Steps to Take After a Rear-End Collision
+Steps to Take After a Virginia Rear-End Collision

 Rear-end crashes often result from negligent behavior like distracted driving, following too closely, or driving under the influence.
 For the best chance at recovering the full and fair damages you deserve, here’s what you need to do after being hit in a rear-end accident:

-- Contact law enforcement.
 Call the police from the scene so they can conduct their investigation.

-- Do not interact with the other driver beyond exchanging insurance information.
 They will likely try to get you to admit partial fault, and there is too much chance for an altercation, especially if the negligent driver is under the influence.

-- Gather whatever evidence you can from the scene.
 You specifically want to take photos of the vehicles as well as the surrounding environment if issues like inclement weather may have had an effect on the accident.

-- Get medical help immediately after leaving the scene.
 Do not wait, even if you aren’t experiencing any serious pain.
 You may have suffered internal injuries, and you need a record of the physical damage you suffered in the rear-end collision.

-- Follow your attorney’s advice on dealing with insurance and posting on social media.
 Allowing the attorney to handle communications with an insurance adjuster and keeping details of the crash off of public forums will go a long way towards ensuring you receive the full compensation you deserve.